miking7/gh-actions-express-test/src/c/dev.md

 The Docker image can be pulled and run with:

 ghcr.io/miking7/gh-actions-express-test
-docker run -p 3000:3000 ghcr.io/miking7/gh-actions-express-test
+docker run --rm --pull always -p 3000:3000 ghcr.io/miking7/gh-actions-express-test

 The application will be accessible at http://localhost:3000 and will return the output from the C program.